Wednesday, July 1, 2015

 Getting a headache and my husband getting a speeding ticket was not the way I would have liked this adventure to end.

-Some adventures are fun, some not fun, but what is life without some sort of adventure.
+Some adventures are fun, some are not, but what is life without some sort of adventure?

 What will my next adventure be?